 Introduction to Cag-Sem (Research Use Only)

-Cag-Sem is an experimental dual-pathway peptide blend developed as a laboratory research tool to explore coordinated signaling between the glucagon-like peptide-1 (GLP-1) receptor and amylin/calcitonin receptor–associated complexes.
-It combines a long-acting GLP-1 receptor agonist with a long-acting amylin analog in a fixed 1:1 milligram ratio, allowing investigators to examine how parallel satiety and metabolic signaling pathways interact.1-3
+Cag-Sem is an experimental dual-pathway peptide preparation used as a laboratory research tool to explore coordinated signaling between the glucagon-like peptide-1 (GLP-1) receptor and amylin receptor complexes.
+It combines a long-acting GLP-1 receptor agonist with a long-acting amylin analog, allowing investigators to examine how parallel satiety and metabolic signaling pathways interact.1-3

-GLP-1 receptor agonists have been widely studied for their roles in appetite regulation, glycemic control, and gastric emptying.
-Amylin analogs, by contrast, primarily engage hindbrain and brainstem pathways involved in meal termination, gastric signaling, and nutrient sensing.
-Cag-Sem is intended to help researchers investigate how simultaneous activation of these complementary systems influences overall energy intake, metabolic homeostasis, and body-composition dynamics.4-6
+GLP-1 receptor agonists have been widely studied for their roles in appetite regulation, glycemic control, gastric emptying, and energy balance.¹ Amylin analogs, by contrast, engage hindbrain and brainstem pathways involved in meal termination, gastric signaling, and nutrient sensing.3,4

-Cag-Sem is strictly a laboratory-only research material.
-It is not intended for human or veterinary use and is supplied solely for experimental, analytical, and educational research purposes.
+Cag-Sem is strictly a laboratory-only research material and is not intended for human or veterinary use.
+It is supplied solely for experimental, analytical, and educational research purposes.

 Molecular Structure & Components

-Cag-Sem is a heterogeneous peptide blend consisting of two independently synthesized peptide chains combined in equal mass concentration.
-Each component retains its native molecular structure and receptor-binding characteristics.
+Cag-Sem is a heterogeneous peptide preparation consisting of two independently synthesized peptide chains combined in equal mass concentration for experimental receptor-signaling studies.

 - Sequence: Proprietary GLP-1 analog